Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Measurement of the cross section and / cross-section ratio

 The fiducial cross section at particle level is found to be

 The total relative uncertainty of the measurement is approximately 23\%, with the dominant contribution coming from the statistical uncertainty of the data, which is about 17\%.
 Systematic uncertainties contribute approximately 15\% to the total relative uncertainty.
 The systematic uncertainties are dominated by the experimental uncertainties related to the jets and the photons, and the uncertainties in the fake-photon background estimates, followed by the normalisation uncertainties of the other $\gamma\gamma$ background contribution.
 The impact of the different categories of systematic uncertainties is summarised in Table~\ref{tab:grouped_uncertainties} (left column).
 None of the nuisance parameters are significantly constrained by the fit.
 Their best-fit values are well within one standard deviation of their initial estimates.
 The prediction for the fiducial \ttyy cross section given by the nominal \ttyy \MGNLO+\Pythia8 LO simulation is $1.53^{+0.40}_{-0.52} ({ \text{scale}})^{+0.05}_{-0.03} ({\text{PDF}})\, \text{fb}$.
-The observed significance with respect to the background-only hypothesis is 5.2 standard deviations and the expected significance evaluated with the LO simulation is 3.8 standard deviations, assessed with toy experiments.
+The observed significance with respect to the background-only hypothesis is 5.2 standard deviations.
+The expected significance evaluated with the LO simulation is 3.8 standard deviations, assessed with toy experiments.
 The expected significance is 5.7 standard deviations with the approximate $K$-factor of 1.7, described in Section~\ref{sec:simulations}, which is used for the prior normalisation of the \ttyy sample in the distributions before the fit to data.
+An additional check was performed by fitting the number of events instead of the BDT output.
+The result, $\sigma_{t\bar{t}\gamma\gamma} = 2.51^{+0.62}_{-0.58}\, \text{fb}$, is consistent with the one from the default fit.